 * | select ip_to_province(client_ip) as client_ip_province, count(*) as pv group by client_ip_province order by pv desc limit 50

-You can locate the abnormal backend server by checking the dashboard of Log Service.
+You can locate the unhealthy backend server by checking the dashboard of Log Service.

 - On the Log Service console, click the project link of the SLB instance.